 - Oral defense of your senior honors thesis before a committee of three readers.

 Honors Senior Year

-You should meet with the History honors coordinator and with a thesis advisor no later than the spring semester of your junior year to plan your reading and thesis program.
+To plan your reading and thesis program, meet with the History honors coordinator and with a thesis advisor no later than the spring semester of your junior year.
 Your thesis advisor should be a professor who specializes in your area of interest, preferably someone with whom you have taken at least one course by your junior year.
-You will also need to identify two secondary readers, who will participate in advising you and evaluating your work.
-It is crucial to identify these advisors and readers during your junior year and secure their agreement to work with you on this project.
+During your junior year, you will also need to identify and secure two secondary readers, who will participate in advising you and evaluating your work.

 Honors Reading Course (HIST 390H)

 This three-credit independent study course will be tailored to your needs for intensified study in your area of special interest.
-You will use this study as research for your honors thesis (HIST 391H).
-There are no fixed writing requirements for the reading course.
-But your advisor may, for example, have you write a series of critical essays on the literature you are reading or a bibliographical essay that can be revised as an introductory chapter for your honors thesis.
+Use this study as research for your honors thesis.
+There are no fixed writing requirements for the reading course, but your advisor may, for example, have you write a series of critical essays on the literature you are reading or a bibliographical essay that can be revised as an introductory chapter for your honors thesis.
 You will meet with your advisor about twice a month and produce approximately 30 pages of written work.

 HIST 390H is normally taken in the fall semester of your senior year.
 But if you have other obligations (such as student teaching) in the spring of your senior year, you may elect to begin the 390H-391H sequence early, in the spring or summer of you junior year.

 Honors Thesis (HIST 391H)